 2. Mobile-friendly design

 This feature piggy-backs off of strong aesthetic and positive UX.
 Considering that mobile searches now outnumber desktop searches, a lot of traffic is visiting via their phone.
+It is one of the most crucial pediatric website features you need to consider.
 Ensure that your hospital’s website is optimized for mobile.
 It may be the case that new patients are accessing your site on-the-go, en route, or upon arrival.
 Department directories, central contact information, and maps should be easy to find and use, even on a smaller screen.

 3. Educational content

 Google’s daily health-related searches total 70,000 per minute.
 That’s over 1 billion health questions every single day.
 No doubt many of those searchers are parents.
+Having educational content is another one of the most potential pediatric website features.
 If your pediatric website offers helpful educational content, those parents will likely return the next time they have a question.
 When they finally do need to visit a doctor or hospital, your organization has already established a rapport with the family as a trusted source.
 Consider incorporating these elements in your healthcare information:

 - Make the content searchable from the homepage